-How to Put in an Purchase Offer for an Apartment in NYC
+How to Put in an Purchase Offer for an Apartment or House

 You've been looking for months and months and finally found the perfect place.